Fergus, Ontario: Health Care

-Fergus is home to Groves Memorial Community Hospital, a health care centre located on Union Street East in Fergus.
+Fergus is home to Groves Memorial Community Hospital, which recently relocated to a new facility on Frederick Campbell St, near the Wellington County Museum.
 Dr. Abraham Groves (1847-1935) was a pioneer of many forms of healthcare in Fergus, and was recognized for his skill and ability as a surgeon.
 He opened his own hospital, the Royal Alexandria in 1902 and included a nursing school.
 Before Dr. Groves died in 1935, he gave the hospital to the community.
-It was then rebuilt as Grove's Memorial Community Hospital.
-In 2020 a new hospital was opened to replace the aging one.
-It was built on Fredrick Campbell street in between Fergus and Elora.
-It bears the same name as the old one but with "New" added as the Prefix.

 Media

 Online media

 EloraFergusToday.com is an online local news source in Fergus offering the latest breaking news, weather updates, entertainment, sports and business features, obituaries and more.

 Print media

 The Fergus News-Record, later the News Express, published for more than 100 years until Torstar/Metroland closed it down in 2016.
 Fergus was also covered by the Guelph Mercury until it ceased its print edition in January 2016.
 The Wellington Advertiser still serves Wellington County.